sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - Built the code structure
 * What I will do today - Working on commiting code
 * Blocker - No blockers for now

+# Day 5 - 11th April

+#### Mangesh
+* What I did yesterday - I worked on architecture design of game.
+* What I will do today - I will startimplementation of game.
+* Blocker - No blocker as of now.